CLIP-based Synergistic Knowledge Transfer for Text-based Person Retrieval: CONCLUSION

 \section{CONCLUSION}

-In this paper, we introduce an elegantly simple, efficient and effective transferring method CSKT for TBPR, which is the first time that Parameter-Efficient Transfer Learning approaches are successfully introduced in this task.
-Bidirectional prompts are designed to promote feature alignment and explore knowledge on feature input side.
-Furthermore, dual adapters are incorporated into vision and language to transfer knowledge on output side of MHSA within CLIP.
+In this paper, we introduce a simple and effective method CSKT for TPR, which is the first time that PETL is successfully introduced in this task.
+BPT is designed to promote feature alignment and explore knowledge on feature input side.
+Furthermore, DAT is incorporated to transfer knowledge on output side of MHA within CLIP.
 The experimental results verify the superiority of CSKT when the trainable parameters only occupy 7.4\% of the entire model.